blackTopHatCat/Jarkom-Modul-4-2025-K58/README.md

 1. Firstly, map the demanded host, net mask, net addr, usable ip range, and broadcast addr of every subnet to a spreadsheet.
 2. Supernet it from either top/bottom, NOT MIDDLE.
 3. Draw the supernet as a tree or whatever you fancy to help visualize.
+4. Use subnetmask table with its binary representation included too.
-4. Router subnets dont have to be combined with host subnet one by one, eg. here A1 -> A2 -> A3 -> Internet:
+5. Router subnets dont have to be combined with host subnet one by one, eg. here A1 -> A2 -> A3 -> Internet:

 ```
 Host subnet: A1